 |This was a former rental, as you can see|

-When I found this old cartridge in my big box of games it really brought me back to my childhood, as many NES games do.
-This one, however, brought me back to a very specific part of my childhood: the part where I was a fearful diaper boy.
+When I found this old cartridge in my big box of games it really brought me back to my childhood (as NES games tend to do).
+This one, however, brought me back to a very specific part of my childhood: the part where I was afraid of anything.

-The point I'm trying to illustrate is that once something took hold in my mind it tormented me without end.
-Even things that weren't supposed to be scary would give me the mild creeps--to pick a totally random example, NES games.
+Even though I was basically in a state of constant terror from my unshakable conviction that Freddy Krueger was hiding under my bed and Charles "Chucky" Lee Ray was just waiting for me to open the closet door, I miss that overactive imagination I had.
+Even things that weren't supposed to be scary would give me the mild creeps -- to pick a totally random example, NES games.
 The blank, black scenery in Super Mario Bros' underground stages were downright eerie to me.

 Though it was of course a result of the limitations of mid-80's NES development, this bit of visual shorthand came across to me as mystifying and somewhat sinister--what's going on back there that the player can't see?

-Maybe that sounds like a bit much.
-I'll be the first to tell you that I let the most innocuous things get to me as a child; but least I wasn't alone in having the ass scared out of me by Friday the 13th's maze like cabin areas and Punch-Out style Jason attacks.
+Maybe that sounds like a bit much, or maybe you felt something similar when you played these games.
+I'll be the first to tell you that I let the most innocuous things get to me as a child, but at least I wasn't alone in having the shit scared out of me by Friday the 13th's maze like cabin areas and Punch-Out style Jason attacks.

 I'm digressing too much.
-What I wanted to talk about today was the game in the photo...when I was around ten years old I found myself alone in the room with this cartridge and decided I couldn't handle it anymore.
+What I wanted to talk about today was the game in the photo...when I was around ten years old I found myself alone in the room with a game I just couldn't stand to look at.
 I took a kitchen knife and scraped the label off!

 |as you can see, I've gotten a lot better at removing cartridge labels|